openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

 #### Alignment Setup

 1. **Create External Test Setup**:
-   - Remove the internal optics cube from the FRAME
+   - Remove the internal optics module from the FRAME
-   - Build a test setup on top of the cube that mimics the FRAME's optical distances
+   - Build a test setup on top of the module that mimics the FRAME's optical distances
    - Mount an objective in the test setup to maintain proper optical spacing

 2. **Software Preparation**:
    - Start ImSwitch software to enable camera viewing
-   - Ensure proper communication with the cube's electronics
+   - Ensure proper communication with the module's electronics

 ### Fluorescence Module Alignment